puzzlef/pagerank-cuda-block-adjust-launch/README.md

 Comparing various launch configs for **CUDA block-per-vertex** based PageRank ([pull], [CSR]).

-This branch uses a simple pagerank-loop kernel which runs on GPU instead.
+This branch issues error check kernel, but doesn't wait for it to complete.
-Results indicate this is **slower** than pagerank-loop on the CPU ([static]).
+It uses a simple pagerank-loop kernel which runs on GPU instead.
+Results indicate this is **incorrect** as its causes pagerank to keep running until it crosses `max_iterations` limit.

 All outputs are saved in [out](out/).
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].